mendix/docs/content/releasenotes/mobile/make-it-native-app.md

 ### New Feature

-The Make It Native app now has tablet support.
+* The Make It Native app now has tablet support.
 Now you can run and test your Mendix application using the Make It Native app on tablets.

 ### Improvements

-Device orientation is now fully supported.
+* We enabled the full suite of device orientations.
 Now you can test your apps in any device orientation.

-We also improved loading performance by optimizing the bundle size when **Dev Mode** is disabled.
+* We improved loading performance by optimizing the bundle size when **Dev Mode** is disabled.

 ### Fix